Oregon Senate Democrats list several new state laws taking effect Jan. 1 - KTVZ

 Oregon Senate Democrats list several new state laws taking effect Jan.
 1

-SALEM – Important new laws passed by the Oregon Legislature will take effect on New Year’s Day, Senate Democrats said Friday, releasing a list of the legislation taking effect in the new year.
+SALEM, Ore.
+(KTVZ) – Several important new laws passed by the Oregon Legislature will take effect on New Year’s Day, Senate Democrats said Friday, releasing a list of the legislation taking effect in the new year.

 These statutes will impact the day-to-day lives of Oregonians, covering everything from restitution for crime victims to workers’ compensation to voter registration, they said in a news release.